Averaging pre-Lie bialgebras: Averaging pre-Lie bialgebras and averaging operators on quadratic Rota-Baxter pre-Lie algebras

 satisfies the classical Yang-Baxter equation in the pre-Lie algebra $(A, \circ)$ and thus gives rise to a factorizable pre-Lie bialgebra $(A, \circ, \Delta_{r^{B, \omega}})$ with a comultiplication $\Delta_{r^{B, \omega}} = (L_x \otimes \mathrm{id} + \mathrm{id} \otimes \mathrm{ad}_x )r^{B, \omega}$.
 Moreover, for all $x, y \in A$,

 where $\cdot_r$ is defined by:

 \end{theorem}

 Now we introduce the notion of an averaging operator on a quadratic Rota-Baxter pre-Lie algebra, and show that an averaging operator on a quadratic Rota-Baxter pre-Lie algebra naturally induces an averaging pre-Lie bialgebra.
+To avoid an ambiguity, in what follows we denote by $P^{*}$ the dual map defined by $\langle P^{*}f, x\rangle = \langle f, Px\rangle$, and by $P^{*,\omega}$ the adjoint map defined by $\omega(Pa, b) = \omega(a, P^{*,\omega} b)$.